monkrus/convobots/README.md

 ---
 ⚔️ [AristonPhalangite](https://poe.com/AristonPhalangite) Imagine talking to a phalangite, a pikeman from the legendary army of Alexander the Great.
 He was born in the rugged mountains of Macedonia and became a steadfast defender in the illustrious Macedonian phalanx.

+🔥[MarciaMacedonia](https://poe.com/MarciaMacedonia) Rule of Alexander The Great, Born a slave, Marcia is a young woman who refuses to accept her station...she later becomes a lover of Ariston.

 🔱 [AntigonusStrategos](https://poe.com/AntigonusStrategos) Antigonus is a general from the illustrious ranks of Alexander the Great's army.
 Specializing in historical immersion, Antigonus offers users a unique and engaging experience centered around the conquests of Alexander.

+🔥[TulliaGreece](https://poe.com/TulliaGreece) Tullia is a smart and important woman from ancient Rome.
+She married Antigonus for political reasons and is good at figuring things out.
+Tullia manages to be strong and elegant.

 ---
 🐎[EiraHorseGirl](https://poe.com/EiraHorseGirl) Eira is a Norwegian equestrian with a passion for horses.
 She connects with horse enthusiasts worldwide.
 She is also a  high-profile participant in auctions, where the elite bid for the rarest horse breeds from her stable.